salesforcecli/plugin-data/messages/bulk.upsert.resume.md

 # summary

-Resume the resolution of a bulk delete that had been previously started.
+Resume a bulk upsert job that you previously started.
+Uses Bulk API 2.0.

 # description

-Resume the resolution of a bulk delete that had been previously started.
-The command uses the job ID and batch ID returned from the "data bulk delete" command or the most recent bulk delete job from the cache.
+The command uses the job ID returned from the "<%= config.bin %> data upsert bulk" command or the most recently-run bulk upsert job.

 # examples

-- View the status of a bulk load job:
+- Resume a bulk upsert job from your default org using an ID:

   <%= config.bin %> <%= command.id %> --job-id 750xx000000005sAAA

-- View the status of a bulk load job and a specific batches:

-  <%= config.bin %> <%= command.id %> --job-id 750xx000000005sAAA --batch-id 751xx000000005nAAA

-- View the status of a bulk load job using the most recent job ID from cache:
+- Resume the most recently run bulk upsert job for an org with alias my-scratch:

-  <%= config.bin %> <%= command.id %> --use-most-recent
+  <%= config.bin %> <%= command.id %> --use-most-recent --target-org my-scratch